Surgical Services

 Her areas of special interest include surgical disease of the newborn gastrointestinal tract, anorectal malformations, pediatric surgical oncology, minimally invasive surgery, and surgery for inflammatory bowel disease.

-General Surgery, Transplant Surgery
+Doctor General Surgery

 Daniel M. Kirgan, MD